This post may contain affiliate links. Please see our privacy policy for details.

 We love using fresh cheese tortellini for a more neutral base but your favorite tortellini would also work very well here.

-Can I use dried or frozen tortellini instead of fresh?
+Can I use dried tortellini?

 Absolutely!
 Dried tortellini can be cooked in a separate pot and added to the soup at the end of cooking time until warmed through.